azharcv/Assignment/README.md

 I made an app that contains a screen with home page,detail page,Searching title

+#Unit Testing
+To test this app, I chose to use the Espresso framework.
+This framework is the official framework for Android unit testing.
+Other frameworks that can be used include Robotium and UIAutomator.

 Instrumentation tests coverage reports
 Generating instrumentation tests code coverage reports requires a minor change to the build script.